 Phytoestrogens Risks During Pregnancy

 Flax seeds and flaxseed oil naturally contain compounds called phytoestrogens that can mimic estrogen in your body.
-Although these plant-based estrogens are much weaker than the estrogen found in birth control pills, experts still recommend consuming them with caution during pregnancy.
-There is some concern that they may disrupt hormonal balance and increase the risk of lower birth weight (5).
+Although these plant-based estrogens are much weaker than the estrogen found in birth control pills, experts still recommend caution during pregnancy.
+There is some concern that they may disrupt hormonal balance and increase the risk of lower birth weight, and there is not enough evidence to know for sure what effects they may have during pregnancy (5).
+Talk to your OB/GYN about foods to avoid or limit during pregnancy, and always discuss any diet changes or supplements you are considering with your doctor before starting them.

 Blood Thinning Effects